flokoe/bash-hackers-wiki/docs/syntax/pe.md

 given index and mass-expanding the array using the `@` and `*` subscripts.

--   For individual elements, it\'s the very same: If the expanded element is `NULL` or unset (watch the `:-` and `-` variants), the default text is expanded
+-   For individual elements, it's the very same: If the expanded element is `NULL` or unset (watch the `:-` and `-` variants), the default text is expanded
 -   For mass-expansion syntax, the default text is expanded if the array